 Growing up in Philadelphia, Jerry Ross dreamt of becoming a trumpeter and singer.
 While this dreams never came quite true, Jerry went on to live the dream musically.
 Jerry Ross became a hugely successful songwriter and producer.
 He also worked in A&R and owned his own record companies.
 Jerry Ross had managed to achieve all this between 1962 and 1971.
 This is the period that the Ace Records’ compilation Some Kinda Magic-The Songs Of Jerry Ross covers.
 It tells the story of the early years of Jerry Ross’ seven decade music career.
 However, the Jerry Ross story began in Philly 1933

 That was where Jerry was born and grew up.
 He initially dreamt of making a career as a trumpeter and singer.
-However, any dreams Jerry had were interrupted by two years in the US Army.
+However, any dreams Jerry had were interrupted by two years in the US Air Force.

 Once he had left the US Army, Jerry Ross enrolled at Temple Bar University.
 After graduating, Jerry began work at Philly based WPVI-TV.
 Soon, Jerry caught a break when Dick Clark began hosting American Bandstand.

 Jerry Ross became the booth announcer on American Bandstand.
 This lead to Jerry hosting Dick Clark’s WFIL radio show, Caravan Of Music.
 Still, though, Jerry had dreams to make records not play them.